skip to content

 How was PTEC created and with whom?

 Working in collaboration with the Police Federation of England & Wales (PFEW) and Police Care UK, we coded over 1500 of officers and staff's worst reported incidents on the job, reported in survey data in 2018.
 Based on a comprehensive literature review and with clinical lead from world-leading trauma expertise (Prof Chris Brewin UCL), the coding has enabled us to learn what experiences are commonly considered traumatic by officers and staff of all ranks across the UK and we have been able to produce a definitive checklist which best reflects our police service’s true experiences of trauma on the job.
-We are now cognitiviely testing PTEC, validating its application in non-clinical settings within operational policing and are intending to test its predictive capacity for work-related Post-Traumatic Stress Disorder (PTSD) and Complex PTSD, working in collaboration with the PFEW, academics, Chief Medical Officers and wellbeing leads at a national level.
+PTEC was cognitively tested 2020-2022, validating its application in non-clinical settings within operational policing.
+A steering group of experts including the Chief Medical Officer for the police, the National Wellbeing Service, Professor Brendan Burchell here at Cambridge and researchers from Cambridge and the PFEW along with practitioners across 4 pilot forces supported Dr Jess in the production of a Guidance Series, Risk Assessments, Case Studies and 3 pilots.

 What does it look like and how will people use it?

-The checklist is a police-specific version of a checklist which is already publically available for civilians to self-report trauma exposure, Life Events Checklist (1)
+The checklist is a police-specific version of a checklist which is already publicly available for civilians to self-report trauma exposure, Life Events Checklist (1)

 Our police-specific checklist includes police-specific items that describe incidents and jobs known to be traumatic in the main.
 Types of incidents already understood to be traumatic include: